earlution/dev-toolkit/packages/frameworks/numbering & versioning/IMPLEMENTATION_GUIDE.md

 **Update Workflow:**

 1. **Monitor Framework:**
-   - Watch `vibe-dev-kit` repository for updates
+   - Watch `ai-dev-kit` repository for updates
    - Review changelog for versioning framework changes
    - Check for new patterns or best practices